Multivariate Fields of Experts for Convergent Image Reconstruction: Visualization and Analysis of the Learned Model

+The filters of the $(K=15, d=4)$ model displayed in Figure~\ref{fig:mfoe_filters} exhibit similar and complementary structures within the same group.
+Those filters can work together to extract meaningful patterns in schemes that are reminiscent of quadrature-filter pairs and, more generally, steerable filterbanks \cite{freeman1991design, 5357447}.
+We show a group of two filters and their Fourier magnitudes from the $(K=30, d=2)$ model in Figure~\ref{fig:magnitude_filters}.
+Those two filters are almost identical except for a horizontal shift of a group of two pixels, as highlighted by the red frame.
+Because of this, they have very similar Fourier magnitudes, which suggests some quadrature mechanism within this group.

+We plot the learned potential of those same two filters in Figure~\ref{fig:potential0}.
+Visually, the learned potential resembles a rotated $\ell_p$-norm with $p < 1$, a geometry characteristic of antisparsity \cite{elvira2017bayesian}.
+The regularizer penalizes correlated responses less severely than independent ones.
+This property favors joint activations and avoids the detrimental periodic nature of individual filter responses via a coupling similar to that of quadrature filters.

-A direct corollary of Theorem~\ref{thm:single_global_min} is that the minimizers of our regularizer lie in the null space of $\mathbf{W}$.
+A corollary of Theorem~\ref{thm:single_global_min} is that the minimizers of our regularizer lie in the null space of $\mathbf{W}$.
 In Figure~\ref{fig:mfoe_impulse}, we show the impulse response of the filter that corresponds to $\mathbf{W}^T \mathbf{W}$, along with the magnitude of its Fourier transform.
 While the impulse response is close to a Kronecker impulse, it cannot be exactly so as it must sum up to zero due to the zero-mean constraint on all filters in $\mathbf{W}$.
-The frequency response reveals that only the zero-frequency coefficient vanishes, which suggests that the null space of $\mathbf{W}$ is one-dimensional and consists of constant images.
-However, this is not entirely accurate: because our filters are zero-padded, $\mathbf W^T \mathbf W$ is not perfectly diagonalized by the discrete Fourier transform—although the approximation is very close, as shown in \cite{CIT-006}.
-It is also intuitive that nonzero constant images are not in the null space of $\mathbf{W}$, as the discontinuities they create at the boundaries result in nonzero filter responses.
+The frequency response reveals that only the zero-frequency coefficient vanishes.
+This suggests that the null space of $\mathbf{W}$ is one-dimensional and consists of constant images.

-To complete the analysis, we run power iterations on $\left(\mathbf{I} - \mathbf{W}^T \mathbf{W}\right)$ in \texttt{float64} precision to accurately estimate the smallest singular value of $\mathbf{W}$.
-The result, in excess of $2.5 \cdot 10^{-3}$, shows that the null space of $\mathbf W$ is empty.
-Consequently, our regularizer admits a unique global minimum, the zero-valued image.

-A qualitative comparison of denoising results between our model and univariate baselines reveals that our approach performs particularly well in high-frequency regions that resemble textures as shown in Figure~\ref{fig:zebras}.
-This observation aligns with techniques used in classic texture-classification frameworks \cite{PLATANIOTIS1997143, Varma2005Texture}, where features are derived from the strongest response across a bank of filters with varying orientations and scales.

-\subsection{Inverse Problems}
+\section{Inverse Problems}

 We benchmark MFoE for image deblurring, CS-MRI, and CT.
-For this, we simulate measurements as
+For each task, we simulate measurements as